-- b) Doctoral Committee: The Doctoral Committee shall supervise the preparation and completion of the dissertation and the final examination.
+3.6.2 Doctoral Committee: The Doctoral Committee shall supervise the preparation and completion of the dissertation and the final examination.
 The Doctoral Committee is a three-member committee selected by Candidacy Committee, in consultation with the graduate student, the doctoral committee chair (usually the graduate advisor), and the Graduate Group Chair, on the Advancement to Candidacy for the Degree of Doctor of Philosophy Form.
 The majority of the committee should be affiliated with the program.
 The role of the Doctoral Committee is to advise the doctoral student on the research topic and methods, and then to review the final completed dissertation for acceptance.
 The Doctoral Committee Chair should determine the desires of the individual members regarding assistance with the research and dissertation review at the time the doctoral committee is constituted.
-Students are expected to meet with the Chair of their doctoral committee regularly.
+Students are expected to meet with the

+Chair of their doctoral committee regularly.
 Doctoral committee members are expected to read and comment on a dissertation within four weeks from its submission.
 The student and faculty will coordinate a timeline for the student to present the thesis to the doctoral committee.
-This timeline must allow all doctoral committee members enough time to fulfill their responsibilities within the indicated deadline. - Advancement to Candidacy: Before advancing to candidacy for a doctoral degree, a student must have satisfied all requirements set by the graduate program, must have maintained a minimum GPA of 3.0 in all course work undertaken, must have passed the Core Knowledge Examination, and must have passed unanimously the Qualifying Examination before the Candidacy Committee appointed to administer that examination.
+This timeline must allow all doctoral committee members enough time to fulfill their responsibilities within the indicated deadline.

+3.7 Advancement to Candidacy: Before advancing to candidacy for a doctoral degree, a student must have satisfied all requirements set by the graduate program, must have maintained a minimum GPA of 3.0 in all course work undertaken, must have passed the Core Knowledge Examination, and must have passed unanimously the Qualifying Examination before the Candidacy Committee appointed to administer that examination.
 Upon successful completion of that examination (including the dissertation project proposal and oral qualifying examination), the student will fill out and submit an application for advancement to candidacy.
-After the application is signed by the graduate research advisor and graduate group chair, the student pays a candidacy fee and submits the form to the Graduate Division for review and approval.
+After the application is signed by the graduate research advisor and Graduate Group chair, the student pays a candidacy fee and submits the form to the Graduate Division for review and approval.
+The candidate and graduate program will be notified of formal advancement and the appointment of a Doctoral Committee.
+Advancement to Candidacy begins with the first academic term following completion of all requirements (including submission of all forms).
 Upon advancement to candidacy for the degree, the Faculty Committee serves as the Doctoral Committee, which is then charged to guide the student in research and in the preparation of the dissertation.